 Stationary thunderstorms, such as those that caused the Divali 2017 floods, can produce upwards of 100 millimeters in one to two hours.

 Thunderstorms can last from 30 minutes to as long as two hours, depending on the speed of low to mid-level winds.
-More prolonged thunderstorms begin to trigger different types of flooding – street, then flash and lastly riverine flooding.
+More prolonged thunderstorms begin to trigger different types of flooding – street, then flash, and lastly, riverine flooding.

 One integral data collection points are weather balloons (atmospheric soundings) launched around the globe two times daily.
 In Trinidad and Tobago, these soundings are done at 7:00 AM and 7:00 PM by the Trinidad and Tobago Meteorological Service at Piarco.
-Special soundings can also occur due to requests by the National Hurricane Center ahead of or during a tropical cyclone or in the United States ahead or during a severe weather event.
+Special soundings can also occur due to requests by the National Hurricane Center ahead of or during a tropical cyclone or in the United States ahead of or during a severe weather event.